avirupnandi1/Flutter_Firebase_CRUD/README.md

 If you would like to contribute to this project, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/avirupnandi1/Flutter_Firebase_CRUD/blob/master/LICENSE) file for more details.

 ## Contact

-For any questions or feedback, please reach out to me at [email@example.com](mailto:email@example.com).
+For any questions or feedback, please reach out to me at [avirup.nandi651@gmail.com](mailto:avirup.nandi651@gmail.com).

 ## Acknowledgments